WWCode-SV/Git_Workshop/README.md

 $ git log --oneline
 ```

-Choose people to make updates to the same files<br/>
+Make updates to the same files<br/>

-Commits and push the file
+Commit and push the file

 ```bash
 $ git add <file>